Top 10 Best Practices for Managing Rental Properties in Canada

 Track All Transactions

-Document Rent Payments: Keep track of each tenant’s payments and any late fees.
+- Document rent payments and late fees.

 Use Property Management Tools